 So, why do we need Rule 5, “Keep our dear learning community happy?”
 Rule 5 addresses your most challenging students... the ones who will quarrel with you about Rules 1-4!

 Pupils who dawdle along, can claim they are following directions quickly.

 Chatty kids can claim they weren’t speaking to anyone.

 Your most challenging students can even deny they are out of their seat... when they are standing in the middle of the classroom!
 “I’m not out of my seat.
 I’m just getting my pencil sharpened.”

 Of course, your most resistant spirits can argue that all their choices are smart, no matter how obviously foolish.

 So, what’s a beleaguered instructor to do?
 You need one rule that can’t be disputed.
 We’ve never discovered a child who could convince their instructor that their disruptive behavior kept their teacher and classmates, their entire learning community, happy!
 Rule 5 is the argument stopper, the backtalk squelcher.

 If a parent or administrator is troubled by the rule, explain, “I know Rule 5, ‘Keep our dear learning community happy’ sounds a bit vague, but it initiates critical thinking.
 I want my kids to discuss what is, and isn't, a happy community of learners.
-Before long, they see that the only happiness in a learning community, in class and across the campus, is when no one engages in behavior that keeps others from learning."
+Before long, they see on the happiest learning teams, no one engages in behavior that keeps teammates from learning."